 Snyk patches are one of the cool features, which makes Snyk better than other similar services.
-For some dependencies, the Snyk team actually provides their own fix in a form of patch – a minimal set of changes required to fix the security vulnerability.
+For some dependencies, the Snyk team actually provides their own fix in the form of patch -- a minimal set of changes required to fix the security vulnerability.
 This feature is unfortunately currently available only for NPM dependencies.

 How does it work?
 The problem is that after applying the patch locally, the changes would be overwritten the next time you would run npm install.
 To prevent this, Snyk introduces a special .snyk file, which contains information about all the patches which need to be applied.
 Then after installing local dependencies by npm install, you just need to run snyk protect.

 It downloads and applies all the patches contained in the .snyk file.
 So you need to run it after npm install but before the build.
 You don't need to edit the .snyk file manually, Snyk Wizard will do it for you (see below).

 You can decide to ignore a known vulnerability by running snyk ignore.

 This may be handy in case there is currently no update or patch.
 Snyk will notify you via email when a fix is available later.
 It is a good idea always to provide a reason for ignoring (using --reason) and the duration short enough (using --expiry) so the issue is not buried permanently.
 By default ignore will expire after 30 days.
 Ignored issues are stored in the .snyk file.

 Running snyk test will find all the security vulnerabilities for you.
 It will not, however, fix them for you.
 Snyk Wizard comes to the rescue.
 You can run it with: